nmalwinka/2022_Burr_Klimm_Glynos_Prater__Cell_lineage_specific_mitochondrial_resilience_during_mammalian_organ/README.md

 ### Quality control and pre-processing of bulk RNA-seq

-QC of the sequencing was assessed using FastQC (v XXXX), fastq_screen (v XXXXX) and RSeQC  (v XXXX) and summarised with MultiQC (v1.11).
-Reads were trimmed to remove adapters and low quality bases with TrimGalore! (v0.6.5) and aligned to the human genome (GRCh38) with STAR aligner (v XXXX), with a mean of 87.4% reads uniquely mapping and mean of 12.4M paired reads/sample.
+QC of the sequencing was assessed using FastQC (v0.11.9), fastq_screen (v0.14.1), Qualimap (v.2.2.1) and summarised with MultiQC (v1.11).
+Reads were aligned to the human genome (GRCh38) with STAR aligner (v2.7.8a), with a mean of 87.4% reads uniquely mapping and mean of 12.4M paired reads/sample.
 Gene quantification was determined with STAR.

 ### Bulk RNAseq analysis
 Counts extracted with STAR were used to perform differential gene analysis in R (version 4.2.1) using package DESeq2 (v.1.36.0).
+Since the samples were sequenced in pool on 2 separate lanes, counts were combined using DESeq2 function "collapseReplicates".
+Genes with no expression were filtered out.
 Read counts were normalised on estimated size factors.
 Fold changes were calculated with function lfcShrink using estimator "ashr".
 Principal component analysis (PCA) was performed on rlog-transformed count data for all genes.
 GO enrichment analysis was performed using enrichR package (v.3.1) and Kegg pathway analysis using clusterProfiler (v.4.4.4), on DEGs with absolute log2 fold change >1 and adjusted P value <0.05.

 ### Proliferation assays